-- Distribution Lists OTS does not create email distribution lists.
-The Google Groups App allows departments and organizations to communicate with members via email.
+OTS does not create email distribution lists.
+The Google Groups App provides tools for departments and organizations to communicate with members via email.

 III.
 Continuance of Google Apps Privileges after Separation from the University

-When a student withdraws from the university their Illinois Tech accounts, including Google Apps, are disabled upon termination of their relationship with IIT.
-Students who do not graduate from Illinois Techare excluded from the lifetime email account policy.
-In unique situations where student leaves Illinois Tech, but maintains some relationship with the university, the Office of Student Affairs or Alumni Relations may submit a written request for the student’s Google Apps account to remain active.
-These accounts are monitored and if found to be inactive may be managed as outlined in the “Continuance of Google Apps Privileges after Separation from the University” section of this document.
+When an employee leaves the university their IIT accounts, including Google Apps, are disabled upon termination of their relationship with the university.
+The individual’s supervisor may submit a written request to the OTS Support Desk for the Google Apps account to remain available to that individual for 30 days after they separate from the university.
+After this grace period the account is deactivated.
+In unique situations where an employee leaves IIT but maintains some relationship with the university, the Office of Human Resources or the Office of the Provost may submit a written request for the Google Apps account to remain active.
+These accounts are monitored, and if found to be inactive, may be managed as outlined in the “Continuance of Google Apps Privileges after Separation from the University” section of this document.

 IV.
 Storage and File Limits

 The storage quota is the amount of file storage that a user can keep on the system server.
 File limits relate to the size of individual files.
-Google manages Illinois Tech accounts; therefore storage quotas and file limits are established and maintained by the service provider. https://support.google.com/a/answer/1186436?hl=en
+Google manages IIT accounts; therefore storage quotas and file limits are established and maintained by the service provider.https://support.google.com/a/answer/1186436?hl=en

 Personal purchases or add-on services made to an individual’s IIT Google Apps account are not transferable or reimbursable and are no longer available when an individual separates from the university.